Published On: March 12, 2026By

 Buyer Characteristics

-Powerhouse buyers are experienced and they recognize the mission-critical nature of solutions they purchase.
+Powerhouse buyers are experienced and they recognize the mission-critical nature of the solutions they choose.
 Their brands are often regional or global leaders in their industry.
-Usually these are independent or semi-independent training groups in multiple regions, or they serve diverse learning audiences through a shared, centralized LMS.
+Usually, these are independent or semi-independent training groups in multiple regions, or they serve diverse learning audiences through a shared, centralized LMS.
 Often, consolidation of multiple LMSs into one is a key business driver for a new solution.

 • Buying Experience: Strong.
 Typically replacing a 3rd- or 4th-generation LMS.

 • Buying Point: Anywhere.
-Executive, HR, T&D, marketing, customer support, channel or product groups.
+Executive, HR, L&D, marketing, customer support, channel or product groups.

 • Appetite for Risk: Low.
 Enterprise LMS is a mission-critical application.